mvaudel/trioGen/docs/LinearModel.md

 ### Additional Parameters

 ```
+-v/variantId       File listing the variants to include in the analysis.
+Example: rs123,rs456.
+Default: iterate though all variants.
+-gf/--genoFormat   The genotypes file format.
+0: VCF, 1: Sanger VCF.
+Default is VCF.
 -nv/--nVariants    The number of variants to process in parallel.
 Default is 8.
 -z/--timeOut       The number of days before timeout, default is 365.
 -t/--test          If present, runs only othe first 1000 variants.